City University of New York: Fear city: CUNY in the 1970s

 Like many college campuses in 1970, CUNY faced a number of protests and demonstrations after the Kent State massacre and Cambodian Campaign.
-The Administrative Council of the City University of New York sent U.S. president Richard Nixon a telegram in 1970 stating, "No nation can long endure the alienation of the best of its young people."
+The Administrative Council of the City University of New York sent President Richard Nixon a telegram in 1970 stating, "No nation can long endure the alienation of the best of its young people."
 Some colleges, including John Jay College of Criminal Justice, historically the "college for cops," held teach-ins in addition to student and faculty protests.